lexitec/CyrillicPhonetic/README.md

 2. Open (and optionally edit) `src\CyrPhone.klc` using "Keyboard Layout Creator"
 3. Or edit the source file with a text editor (advanced users only!)
 4. In "Keyboard Layout Creator", go to "Project > Build DLL"
+5. If you are unable to build, read the note_on_Layout_Text.txt in src folder to resolve the issue.